-Elizabeth Gotlund, 2010 (organ & sacred music), went on to graduate school at the University of Iowa, where she has now received her M.Mus. and D.M.A. in organ performance.
-She is currently organist at Saint Wenceslaus Catholic Church, Iowa City, IA, and also at Saint Mary’s Catholic Church, Riverside, IA.
+Elizabeth Gotlund, 2010 (organ & sacred music), went on to graduate school at the University of Iowa, where she has now received her M.Mus. and D.M.A. in Organ Performance.
+She is currently organist at Saint Wenceslaus Catholic Church in Iowa City, IA, and also at Saint Mary’s Catholic Church in Riverside, IA.

-Teresa Asper, 2011 (organ & sacred music), is Music Program Director at Holy Family Academy, Manassas, Virginia.
+Teresa Asper, 2011 (organ & sacred music), is Music Program Director at Holy Family Academy in Manassas, VA.

 The Marshall-Ogletree Organ